Buster Keaton: Legacy

-The 1993 American animated series Animaniacs includes a caricature homage to Buster Keaton.
-Through its use of visual gags, physical comedy, and deadpan expressions. hallmarks of Keaton’s style, the show subtly acknowledges his influence on the art of slapstick.

 In 1994, caricaturist Al Hirschfeld penned a series of silent film stars for the United States Post Office, including Rudolph Valentino and Keaton.
 Hirschfeld said that modern film stars were more difficult to depict, that silent film comedians such as Laurel and Hardy and Keaton "looked like their caricatures".

-In 1996, Entertainment Weekly recognized Keaton as the seventh-greatest film director, writing that "More than Chaplin, Keaton understood movies: He knew they consisted of a four-sided frame in which resided a malleable reality off which his persona could bounce.
+In 1996, Entertainment Weekly named Keaton the seventh-greatest film director, writing that "More than Chaplin, Keaton understood movies: He knew they consisted of a four-sided frame in which resided a malleable reality off which his persona could bounce.
 A vaudeville child star, Keaton grew up to be a tinkerer, an athlete, a visual mathematician; his films offer belly laughs of mind-boggling physical invention and a spacey determination that nears philosophical grandeur."
+In 2005, Richard Corliss and Richard Schickel included Sherlock Jr. on Times All-Time 100 Movies list.

-Actor and stunt performer Johnny Knoxville cites Keaton as an inspiration when coming up with ideas for Jackass projects.
+Actor and stunt performer Johnny Knoxville cites Keaton as an inspiration for Jackass projects.
 He re-enacted a famous Keaton stunt for the finale of Jackass Number Two.
 Comedian Richard Lewis stated that Keaton was his prime inspiration, and spoke of having a close friendship with Keaton's widow Eleanor.
 Lewis was particularly moved by the fact that Eleanor said his eyes looked like Keaton's.

 In 2012, Kino Lorber released The Ultimate Buster Keaton Collection, a 14-disc Blu-ray box set of Keaton's work, including 11 of his feature films.
 In 2016, Tony Hale portrayed Keaton in an episode of Drunk History focusing on the silent comedian's supposed rivalry with Charlie Chaplin, who was played by musician Billie Joe Armstrong.
 On June 16, 2018, the International Buster Keaton Society laid a four-foot plaque in honor of both Keaton and Charles Chaplin on the corner of the shared block (1021 Lillian Ave) where each had made many of their silent comedies in Hollywood.
 In honor of the event, the City of Los Angeles declared the date "Buster Keaton Day".

-In 2018, filmmaker Peter Bogdanovich released The Great Buster: A Celebration, a documentary about Keaton's life, career, and legacy.
+In 2018, Peter Bogdanovich released The Great Buster: A Celebration, a documentary about Keaton's life, career and legacy.
 In 2022, critic Dana Stevens published a cultural history of Keaton's life and work, Camera Man: Buster Keaton, the Dawn of Cinema, and the Invention of the Twentieth Century.
 It was followed a month later by James Curtis' biography Buster Keaton: A Filmmaker's Life.
 In 2023, Keaton's life and work was depicted in the graphic biography Buster: A Life in Pictures, written by Ryan Barnett and illustrated by Matthew Tavares.